DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Generating run and task files
 -----------------------------
 Task and run files are tab-delimited text files (``.tsv``) that specify the order of task in each run, and the order of trials within each task.
 Create and run a small Python script to generate your run and task files.
 Basic examples are included in ``example_minimal/make_files.py`` and ``example_custom_task/make_files.py``.
 Depending on your experiment, you may want to add more information.
-Of course you can produce these files by hand, but we prefer to write a function in ``task_files.py`` that does the randomization for us.
+Of course you can produce these files by hand, but we prefer to write a function that does the randomization for us.

 **Run Files**
 Run files that specify the structure of the runs, including the order of the tasks for the run, which task file contains the stimuli for this run.